mailtopk/QuizApi/QuizSvc/Readme.md

 # Project Details
-Web api's project is to help students, make there own Quize.
+Web api's project is to help students, make there own Quiz.
 It has three part
    1. Topic - Topic/Chapers are root objects.
    2. Question - Questions fall into one bucket of topic